Inhuman Kiss

 Inhuman Kiss (แสงกระสือ), also known as Krasue: Inhuman Kiss, is a 2019 Thai supernatural horror film directed by Sitisiri Mongkolsiri.
 It was selected as the Thai entry for the Best International Feature Film at the 92nd Academy Awards, but was not nominated.
-In 1940s Thailand, a krasue lives a normal life by day, but at night her detached head seeks out flesh and blood.
+In 1940s Thailand, a krasue lives a normal life as a woman by day, but at night her head detaches from her body and seeks out for flesh and blood.

 Plot

 The film starts with four children Jerd, Sai, Noi and Ting.
 They go to the forest to play hide and seek.
 Noi and Sai decide to hide inside the house that supposedly contains the spirit of a Krasue that protects the forest.
 Sai encounters a krasue inside the box she decides to hide in.

 The scene is fast forwarded to the time when the four friends are in their teens.
 Sai and Jerd are in Thailand while Noi is in Bangkok pursuing his medical training.
 It is the time of World War II and all the nurses in Thailand have gone to Bangkok to care for the wounded which is why Sai goes to the local hospital to nurse the wounded.
 Jerd has a crush on her which is obvious to everyone except her.

 She meets Noi at the forest and reunites with him.
 A new love is rekindled between them.
 It is revealed that Noi and the tribe in his hometown have come to Sai's village to hunt down a krasue.
 The tribe leader tells everyone about how a female krasue can turn a female human into a krasue too while a male krasue (krahang) experiences severe pain in the initial stages of being a krahang where there is a high chance that a krasue can devour his guts.